 Server Library

 The server library provides two options for implementing a Records API server.
-The AESD.Records.Server module provides a main entry point serverMain, a type class ModelManager, and a monad ServiceM that implement skeletal server which handles all of the WebSocket communication and Protocol Buffer serialization: an implementer need only create an instance of ModelManager.
-Furthermore, the AESD.Records.Server.Manager module provides such an instance InMemoryManager of the type class ModelManger to handle in-memory caching of data and on-disk persistence of bookmarks: here, an implementer just calls the function makeInMemoryManager and provides several functions that retrieve content:
+The AESD.Records.Server module provides a main entry point serverMain, a type class ModelManager, and a monad ServiceM that implement a skeletal server, which handles all of the WebSocket communication and Protocol Buffer serialization; an implementer need only create an instance of ModelManager.
+Furthermore, the AESD.Records.Server.Manager module provides such an instance InMemoryManager of the type class ModelManger to handle in-memory caching of data and on-disk persistence of bookmarks; here, an implementer just calls the function makeInMemoryManager and provides several functions that retrieve content:

 makeInMemoryManager